ToAFinish/universalpicklistspublic/README.md

 > NOTE: You can only have one “Production” org in your Org list.
 If your organization uses more than one production org, or, if you have the technical need to manage both production Orgs from a single location, please email support@toafinish.com and request help with setting this up.
 Support is billed at the regular rate.

+## Setting Up Picklist Management for End Users

+End users without System Administrator permissions are able to update picklists that you set up in the regular configuration page.
+They cannot add picklists or delete them, but they are able to update the values in those picklists.
+This can be very valuable functionality if you trust that certain users can own the picklist values while still restricting them from doing other functions in the Setup area.

+#### End User Permissions

+The specific end users who need to manage picklist values need certain permissions in order to do so.
+They don’t need System Administrator permissions, but they do need access to the objects, pages and classes to use, as well as one permission to allow them access to custom settings.

+1. Go to Setup → Administer → Manage Users → Permission Sets.
+Find the one called Universal Picklists User (Template) and click on it.
+2. Click on the Clone button.
+Enter any name you want to use, and Save.
+3. Once you are in your new (not the original) Permission Set, click on the System Permissions link, and then press the Edit button to edit the list.
+4. Turn the “Manage Custom Permissions” permission ON, and Save.
+5. Click the Manage Assignments button and then use this page to add any user you want to have access to the end user picklist management pages.
+Exit when done, and go to the next step.

+#### System Administrator Credentials Setup

+The end users who you set up in the previous step will need System Administrator credentials in order to do the actual changes.
+They will not be assigned these credentials, rather, the Picklist Update page they use will employ the credentials behind the scenes to give them more power, this specific area, than they would typically have.

+1. Go to Setup → Installed Packages and click “Configure” next to the Universal Picklists app package.
+2. Press the Additional Orgs button.
+3. Press the New button.
+4. Enter all the information in the popup using the table below.
+When you Save, the app will be configured to access the current org as a system administrator.

+- **Name** The name to be displayed on the list; use something like “LocalAdminAccess”.
+- **Username** The username in email address format used to log into an Org
+- **Password** The password used to log into an Org
+- **Security token** The token needed by an external system to log into an Org.
+This is needed most cases, but not all.
+To get a security token, you can log into the desired Org and Go to: My Settings → Personal → Reset My Security Token.
+This will email you a new security token.

+> Note: Do not do this if another external system is already using a security token, or else the previously issues token will be invalidated.
+Simply use the one that was email previously.

+> Note: If the option to reset your security token is not available, it will most likely be due to your IP address being whitelisted in the org, so that the 2nd security measure is not needed.
+This is often the case for administrators who want to get around the constant entering of security codes in order to get into Salesforce.
+In order to get the security token, you may need to remove the IP whitelisting and go back to the menu again.

+- **Remote Site Setting** This will usually be https://login.salesforce.com/, but if your org has a custom domain, you might need to put it here.
+You can find it by simply logging into the Org and checking your browser’s address bar.
+- **Type** Select Local.
+This option is used exclusively for the End User Picklist Management function.

+Once an Org is added, you can close the Additional Org list and from now on, every time you press the Save and Sync Fields button in the Picklist Update page, the “Local” entry in this list will be used to update the picklist.

+You are now pretty much done.
+You might want to add the “Picklist Update” page to your user’s apps, or instruct them to go to the “All Tabs” section and find the page.

+Send any comments or documentation improvement suggestions to support@toafinish.com.

+Enjoy.
+Responsibly.